phmenard/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model, an interface between the developer and the browser to create dynamic pages

 2. What is an event?

+An event is just that an event, if the mouse is over it's an event ... mouse mouve, click ect

 3. What is an event listener?

+A listener is a callback that listens for a certain event 'see above'

 4. Why would we convert a NodeList into an Array?

+to use the built in array functions

 5. What is a component?

+a seperate peice of a web page, built independently of anything else.

 ### Git Set up